-- (3) Despite subregulation (1) or (3A) - - (a) a person may not organise or host a gathering, whether such gathering is permitted or prohibited, unless the persons attending the gathering are able to observe social distancing at the gathering; and - (b) all persons at a gathering whether such gathering, is permitted or prohibited, must at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in or under these regulations.
+- (3) Despite subregulation (1)- - (a) a person may not organise or host a gathering unless the persons attending the gathering are able to observe social distancing at the gathering; and - (b) all persons at a gathering referred to in paragraph (a) must at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in or under these regulations.

-[subregulation (3) substituted by section 3(b) of Government Notice 319 of 2020, by section 3(a) of Government Notice 326 of 2020 and by section 3(a) of Government Notice 1 of 2021]
+[subregulation (3) substituted by section 3(b) of Government Notice 319 of 2020, by section 3(a) of Government Notice 326 of 2020, by section 3(a) of Government Notice 1 of 2021 and by section 4(b) of Government Notice 54 of 2021]

-(3A) For the purposes of subregulation (3B), a "permitted gathering" means a group of between two to 50 persons.

-[subregulation (3A) inserted by section 3(c) of Government Notice 326 of 2020 and substituted by section 3(a) of Government Notice 1 of 2021]
+- (3A) [subregulation (3A) inserted by section 3(c) of Government Notice 326 of 2020, substituted by section 3(a) of Government Notice 1 of 2021 and deleted by section 4(c) of Government Notice 54 of 2021] - (3B) [subregulation (3B) inserted by section 3(b) of Government Notice 1 of 2021 and deleted by section 4(c) of Government Notice 54 of 2021] - (3C) [subregulation (3C) inserted by section 3(b) of Government Notice 1 of 2021 and deleted by section 4(c) of Government Notice 54 of 2021]

-- (3B) A person who - - (a) [paragraph (a) deleted by section 3(b) of Government Notice 29 of 2021] - (b) organises or hosts a permitted gathering, must ensure that persons attending the gathering disperse before 20:00; and - (c) attends a permitted gathering, must leave the gathering before 20:00.

-[subregulation (3B) inserted by section 3(b) of Government Notice 1 of 2021]

-(3C) Subregulation (3B) does not apply to gatherings referred to in paragraphs (a), (b), (c), (d), (e) and (f) of subregulation (2).

-[subregulation (3C) inserted by section 3(b) of Government Notice 1 of 2021]

-(4) A police officer may instruct a prohibited gathering and a permitted gathering held in contravention of subregulation (3B) to disperse and may use all reasonable measures to cause a gathering or group to disperse.
+(4) A police officer may instruct a prohibited gathering to disperse and may use all reasonable measures to cause a gathering or group to disperse.

-[subregulation (4) substituted by section 3(c) of Government Notice 1 of 2021]
+[subregulation (4) substituted by section 3(c) of Government Notice 1 of 2021 and by section 4(d) of Government Notice 54 of 2021]

-- (5) The person organising or hosting a gathering permitted in terms of this regulation, except a gathering referred to in subregulation (2)(a) and (f), must - - (a) open and maintain a register of the persons who attend the gathering; or - (b) ensure that the register of the persons referred to in paragraph (a) is opened and maintained, for the purpose of recording the particulars of persons who attend the gathering.

-- (6) The persons who are required to open and maintain a register in accordance with subregulation (5) must - - (a) keep the register in a safe place for 30 days from the date of last entry; - (b) on request, make the register available for inspection by an authorised person or police officer; and - (c) treat the information provided under this regulation as confidential, and may not disclose that information to any other person except as provided in paragraph (b) or when required to so disclose it in terms of any law or by a court. - (7) The register referred to in subregulation (5) must contain the full name, identification number or passport number and telephone number or cellular phone number of each person who attended the gathering. - (8) A person who - - (a) facilitates, instigates or organises a gathering, except a gathering permitted by subregulation (2); - (b) contravenes or fails to comply with subregulation (3A); - (c) fails or refuses to obey an instruction issued under subregulation (4); or - (d) contravenes or fails to comply with subregulation (5) or (6), commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.
+- (5) The person organising or hosting a gathering permitted in terms of this regulation, except a gathering referred to in subregulation (2)(a) and (f), must - - (a) open and maintain a register of the persons who attend the gathering; or - (b) ensure that the register of the persons referred to in paragraph (a) is opened and maintained, for the purpose of recording the particulars of persons who attend the gathering. - (6) The persons who are required to open and maintain a register in accordance with subregulation (5) must - - (a) keep the register in a safe place for 30 days from the date of last entry; - (b) on request, make the register available for inspection by an authorised person or police officer; and - (c) treat the information provided under this regulation as confidential, and may not disclose that information to any other person except as provided in paragraph (b) or when required to so disclose it in terms of any law or by a court. - (7) The register referred to in subregulation (5) must contain the full name, identification number or passport number and telephone number or cellular phone number of each person who attended the gathering. - (8) A person who - - (a) facilitates, instigates or organises a gathering, except a gathering permitted by subregulation(2): - (b) [paragraph (b) deleted by section 4(e) of Government Notice 54 of 2021] - (c) fails or refuses to obey an instruction issued under subregulation (4); or - (d) contravenes or fails to comply with subregulation (5) or (6), commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.